 Cinatra’s and Watertown both closed down for good in July 2004.
 There was no warning of the closure; when Lynn O’Neill turned up at Watertown for her pre-booked hen night on the evening of Saturday 31 July, she found not only “a big chain and a padlock on the door” but “another hen party outside all dressed up and a wedding party that were supposed to be having their reception there as well”.
 Three days earlier, “more than 400 clubbers who each paid £8 in advance” (£11.27 in 2016 prices) had arrived for a drum and bass event at Cinatra’s only to find it had been cancelled.

 A spokesman for Cinatra’s management told the Croydon Advertiser that the closure was due to “a disagreement between the freeholder and the leaseholder”, and was “beyond our control”.
 The premises have remained vacant ever since.

 Thanks to: lesbub; Neil Barker; Tony Skrzypczyk; the Planning Technical Support Team at Croydon Council; the staff, volunteers, and patrons at the Museum of Croydon; and my beta-readers Hessie, Kat, and Marsh-P. Census data and London phone books consulted via Ancestry.co.uk.
-Monetary conversions performed using the Bank of England inflation calculator (prices under £100 given to the nearest penny, prices from £100 but under £100,000 given to the nearest pound, prices from £100,000 upwards but under £1 million given to the nearest £1,000, prices from £1 million given to the nearest £100,000, prices ≥ £100 million to the nearest million).
+Monetary conversions performed using the Bank of England inflation calculator (prices < £100 given to the nearest penny, prices from £100 to < £100,000 to the nearest pound, prices from £100,000 to < £1 million to the nearest £1,000, prices from £1 million to < £100 million to the nearest £100,000, prices ≥ £100 million to the nearest million).

 Footnotes and references